mouseless/baked/docs/architecture/application.md

 > [!NOTE]
 >
-> `Do` is automatically added as a global using so that you can directly make a
+> `Baked` is automatically added as a global using so that you can directly make
-> call to `Bake.New`.
+> a call to `Bake.New`.

 > [!NOTE]
 >